arbexmb/boticario_challenge/README.md

 - GET: http://127.0.0.1:3000/retailers/cashback/89006203041

 In addition to check the retailer cashback when logged in, it is possible to use the endpoint above to GET the total cashback of a retailer through its CPF.
+It is not necessary to be logged in.

 #### 12. Get Cashback Through External API

 - GET: http://127.0.0.1:3000/retailers/cashback-api/89006203041

 As requested, I have developed an endpoint to consume the external API provided by Boticário.
-The above request makes a request to the url provided on the challenge and returns the parsed response body back to the local application.
+The route above makes a request to the url provided on the challenge and returns the parsed response body back to the local application.

 ## Application logs

 Last, but not least: the application logs.

 I have set the application logs using **winston**.
-There are a couple of commands you can use, in order to check them.
+There are a couple of commands you can use in order to check them.

 If you wish to audit them live, while testing the application, run the following:

 ```
 # docker-compose exec development tail -f src/logs/app.log